LokeshShelva/github-automation/README.md

-this is code for automating the repositaay creation in git and github.
+This is code for automating the repositaay creation in git and github.

+NOTE: You shpuld have git bash to run the command (git command work only if git bash is installedd).

-First go into the .py file and put your user name and password on line 24 and 29 respectively.
+First go into the .py file and put your github username (Email) and github password on line 24 and 29 respectively.

 Move the .bat file into C:\wiindowssystem32 folder and run this command on command line (cmd) to create the repositary create-repo your_repositary_name